-13. Grouped Projects
+Grouped Projects

 CTCs are now able to enter the grouped project backup listings in the eFTIP Database.
 CTCs are required to submit a detailed backup listing of the individual projects that constitute the grouped project programmed in the eFTIP Database.
 The detailed backup listing is the supporting documentation for the grouped project and is required to be submitted to Caltrans and FHWA/FTA for approval.
-For more details on Grouped Project procedures, please refer to section A of this chapter, pages 77 - 91.
+For more details on Grouped Project procedures, please refer to pages 76-89.

-14. Program Codes
+Program Codes